amg/fitness-tracker/docs/ADR-001-authentication.md

 # Decision

+Using Google for sign up and sign in:
+ - get initial info and email address to uniquely identify user
+ - sign in will also be matched by unique email and issues tokens

+2 tokens will be used: short lived JWT session token and long lived refresh token.
+JWT session token will encode userId to allow fast data lookup as long as token is valid.
+Refresh token will be used only to refresh session token.

+Both tokens will be sent to the client.
+Web will store them in secure http only cookie but with different paths.
+Session will be sent back with every authenticated data request but refresh token will only be sent to auth endpoint.

+The signup flow is:
-Web will get one off auth token from Google using the React Google lib.
+ 1. web will get one off auth token from Google as part of oauth flow using the React Google lib
-Web will pass one off token to the GoLang backend to request session/refresh tokens pair.
+ 2. web will pass one off token to the auth endpoint to request session/refresh tokens pair and create user account if required

-Refresh token will be stored in the HTTP-only cookie while session token will be returned to the web client to persist in a session storage for easier access.
+Additionally customer can have more than 1 active session.
+Each session will have unique pair of tokens and a repeatable fingerprint to identify the device.

 ::: mermaid
 sequenceDiagram